 Geerat J. Vermeij: “I’m impressed how well you understand my arguments.”

 Concerning his properly political interviews, Grégoire Canlorbe’s greatest feats of arms may be his interview with French patron and industrialist Pierre Bergé, co-founder of Yves Saint Laurent Couture House, sponsor of the French socialist party and supporter of President Macron.
-And his interview with politician and high-ranking official Henry de Lesquen, founder of the national-liberal (national-libertarian) party, intended to be the equivalent of the Trump force in France—and the true alternative to Marine Le Pen’s failure.
+And his interview with politician and high-ranking official Henry de Lesquen, founder of the national-liberal (national-libertarian) party, intended to become the equivalent of the Trump force in France.